Scotland's National Domestic Homicide and Suicide Review Model

 - transparent - operating in an open, honest, clear and comprehensive way

 - inclusive - ensuring we are open to all, equal, fair and respectful.
-We recognise that domestic homicide is gendered and that the majority of domestic homicides are carried out by men against women.
-The model developed will include victims of all genders
+Whilst fully recognising that the overwhelming majority of domestic homicides are carried out by men against women, there are a consistent number of male victims of domestic homicide each year in Scotland.
+As such the approach taken in Scotland is an inclusive one which will include victims of all genders.

 - domestic abuse competent - understanding that abuse can take many forms, recognising the gendered nature of domestic abuse, understanding the impact on victims and children, the complexity of victims’ needs, and understanding how to respond appropriately